 Many roses in my garden were planted in the wrong spot, so winter was frantic with moving and rethinking the design.
-It has taken ages even up till today to arrange my vast collection of pots, and it is heavy work making the moves but well worth the effort when you see the results.
+It has taken ages, even up till today, to arrange my vast collection of pots, and it is heavy work making the moves but well worth the effort when you see the results.

 This is Pincushion a small bloom rose that was planted to trail over the pot.
 On first planting the frost tried to kill it many times and I almost gave up.
 Then much to my surprise before the end of season it started to sprout from completely hard, deadwood stalks, and this year is back and growing well.
 It is mixed with Dichondra Silver Falls and a specimen rose not in flower yet.

 The blooms are prolific in shades of blush pink to cream with touches of deeper crimson that dance about and play in the sun.
-Fire Opal is a Floribunda, Kordes rose bred in 2002 in Germany as part of the Kolorscape® Collection.
+Fire Opal is a Floribunda; Kordes rose bred in 2002 in Germany as part of the Kolorscape® Collection.
 Fire-Opal has been easy care, no fuss, strong, healthy rose that has hundreds of blooms all the time.
 If only all plants could be so well behaved.

 Behind Fire Opal I’ve planted three Lantern roses that are an Orange blend Grandiflora and supposed to grow narrow and tall, so will look good as bright, glowing specimens evenly spaced across the verandah edge.
 Lantern roses have the same healthy, glossy, foliage as Fire Opal, which contrasts with the rich orange, red colours of the blooms.
-Only one bloom is out to photograph, but that’s enough to see that the colours will be captivating.

 Further along from the verandah almost by the path is another stunner I planted three years ago called Magma.
 An impressive rose of bright, golden, yellow with orange, red, edges.
 Magma is almost thornless so the reason it is by the path and was bred by Kordes Germany in 2003 as part of the Freelander® Collection.
 I’ve found Magma to be very consistent, strong healthy, rose that grows upright rather than spreading.
 My kind of rose being upright, healthy and colourful.